Shiyam-Srivasthan/react-contact-app/README.md

 * Add edit/delete contact functionality
 * Improve form validation and user feedback
 * Use routing to separate views for Add Contact and Contact Details
-* Smooth scroll feature for better UX when accessing the Add Contact form

 ---